 - Multi-factor authentication (MFA) for admin access

-Do you sell abroad?
-Then you must comply with various privacy laws, depending on where the customers whose data you process live.
+Do you sell internationally?
+Then you need to comply with different data protection laws depending on where the customers whose data you process are based.
 Here are a few examples:

 - GDPR (EU)